-Our proposed approach DynaMo is an adaptive and incremental algorithm.
-Compared with rule-based algorithms \cite{shang2014real, nguyen2011adaptive} our approach is capable of processing a set of network changes as a batch, and redesigned the ``rules'' via considering extreme cases (Section~\ref{sec:DynaMoAlgorithm}).
+Our proposed approach, DynaMo, is an adaptive and incremental algorithm.
+Compared with rule-based algorithms \cite{shang2014real, nguyen2011adaptive}, our approach is capable of processing a set of network changes as a batch, and redesigns the ``rules'' by considering more extreme cases (Section~\ref{sec:DynaMoAlgorithm}).
 Compared with batch-based algorithms \cite{chong2013incremental}, our approach has a more fine-grained initialization phase (Section~\ref{sec:DynaMoAlgorithm}), which could reduce the computation time dramatically.
-Compared with learning-based algorithms \cite{shang2016targeted}, our approach is more generalized to different patterns of the same network or different networks.
-In Section~\ref{sec:ExperimentalEvaluation}, we compared DynaMo with Louvain algorithm and 5 other dynamic algorithms on 6 real world social datasets, and showed that DynaMo outperforms all the other 5 dynamic algorithms in terms of accuracy, and much more efficient than Louvain algorithm.
+Compared with learning-based algorithms \cite{shang2016targeted}, our approach is more generalized to real-world networks.
+In Section~\ref{sec:ExperimentalEvaluation}, we compare DynaMo with Louvain algorithm and 5 other dynamic algorithms on 6 real-world networks and 10,000 synthetic networks, showing that DynaMo consistently outperforms all the other 5 dynamic algorithms in terms of effectiveness, and much more efficient than Louvain algorithm.